shopsys/shopsys/docs/introduction/basics-about-package-architecture.md

 You can install a module just by requiring its package via Composer and registering it in your application.

-So far, we created packages for [HTTP Smoke testing](https://github.com/shopsys/http-smoke-testing) or [database migrations](https://github.com/shopsys/migrations), and extracted product XML feeds (eg. [Google Shopping product feed](https://github.com/shopsys/product-feed-google)).
+So far, we created packages for [HTTP Smoke testing](https://github.com/shopsys/http-smoke-testing) or [database migrations](https://github.com/shopsys/migrations), and extracted product XML feeds (e.g., [Google Shopping product feed](https://github.com/shopsys/product-feed-google)).
-Other candidates for extraction into modules are for example payment methods gateways, package shipping integrations or analytic service integrations.
+Other candidates for extraction into modules are for example, payment methods gateways, package shipping integrations or analytic service integrations.

 ![Shopsys Platform package architecture schema](../img/package-architecture.png 'Shopsys Platform Package Architecture')